iradche/CATT-portfolio/lesson1.md

 ## Purpose and Objectives of this lesson
 - To learn about Open Data
 - To learn how to find useful open datasets
+- To learn English terms in Open Data

 ## Lesson organization